FonzTech/BreakMyCircle/BUILD.md

 - To build for iOS-Simulator, you must:
   - set `CMAKE_OSX_ARCHITECTURES` to `x86_64`;
   - set `CMAKE_OSX_SYSROOT` to `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk`.

+- Like the Android guide, the `-fno-rtti` custom flag must be set in *Build Settings*, in *Other C++ Flags*.

+- The following frameworks must be added in *Build Phases*:
+  - UIKit
+  - OpenGLES
+  - OpenAL
+  - GameController

 ### First common step
 ```